Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/2-basics.md

 Viewport is the part of the screen where your scene is drawn.

+## What is a Frame?

+To understand this, let’s first understand what a video is.
+A video is essentially a stream of images played so fast that it appears as continuous motion.
+Each individual image in this stream is called a frame.

 ## Framerate/Refresh rate of screen

 **Framerate (FPS)** is the number of frames your **GPU/CPU** renders per second, more the framerate more smooth are the graphics.
 Framerate is also an indicator of how optimal your code is, if the frame rate drops below the screen refresh rate then you need to review your code.